brobertsaz/railscrm/README.md

 Rails CRM uses Mongoid and Mongodb, Twitter Bootstrap, Devise for authentication, as well as HAML and SASS.
 I prefer to use nosql and Mongodb is our favorite.
 I looked at a few other opensource CRM's but did not find any that used mongodb.
 Rails CRM became a pet project and was a starting point for one of RebelHolds interns Rick Carlino.

-There are a lot of features that are not yet implemented and I will add them to the Pivotal Tracker https://www.pivotaltracker.com/projects/503421.

-There is also a live version on Heroku at http://demo.railscrm.com
+There is a live version on Heroku at http://demo.railscrm.com

 Mongodb